NamanjainLa23/Delivery-Routing-in-C/README.md

 Traffic and other measures are not encountered as of now.

 Project reports and Source codes along with outputs are attached in the project

+Two approaches are used for calculating the optimal path(route) 1.Brute Force
+  2.Dynamic Programming

+Algorithms used for Travelling Saleman Problem is Bellman-Held-Karp Algorithm for Dynamic programming By using brute force approach we can actually understand the importance of the problem as it provides an insight of the extra cost that saleman needs to incur if he takes non-optimal path.